SheetJS/node-exit-on-epipe/README.md

 ## Notes

 The script will not perform any action if `process` or `process.stdout` are not available.
-It should be safe to use in a web page.
+It is safe to use in a web page.

 ## License